NHGmaniac/gst-videowall/README.md

 # gst-videowall

-This project is used to display any video across multiple monitors.
+This project is used to display any video across multiple monitors using commodity hardware and software.
+Playback and syncronisation is mostly done using GStreamer.

 # Requirements